dulkifal/paypal/README.md

 # react-ebook-basic
-An Example React App for Selling an E-Book Online
+An Example React App for PayPal  Online

 ## Setup